 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) notes that psychiatrists have high earning potential, with a median annual wage of $167,610 in May 2010 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) notes that psychiatrists have high earning potential, with a mean annual wage of $193,680 in May 2015 (www.bls.gov).
 Potential earnings vary, depending on the chosen subspecialty.
-For example, BLS data showed that psychiatrists working in nursing care facilities and outpatient treatment centers earned the highest wages among medical specialists.
-The BLS predicted that employment prospects for all physicians, including psychiatrists, would be favorable during the 2008-2018 decade.
+For example, BLS data showed that psychiatrists working in home health care services earned the highest wages among medical specialists.
+The BLS predicted that employment prospects for psychiatrists would increase by 15% during the 2014-2024 decade.

 Continuing Education, Licensure and Certification Information